dhis2-metadata/TBDR-Anti_Tuberculosis_Drug_Resistance_Survey/docs/tb_drs_design.md

 - Date of results, genotypic speciation results and genotypic resistance profiling for tested drugs (if MTB complex (MTBc) was detected and interpretable genetic resistance profiling is available) are captured.
 - Genotypic Speciation Results: MTBc; Mixed MTBc and Other; NTM; Contamination; Failed
-- In case “Failed” is selected, reasons for failure have to be provided.
+- In case "Failed" is selected, reasons for failure have to be provided.
 - List of drugs available for Genotypic Resistance Profiling: Rifampicin, Isoniazid, Pyrazinamide, Ethambutol, Fluoroquinolones, Amikacin, Ethionamide, Bedaquiline, Delamanid, Linezolid, Clofazimine, Pretomanid
 - Final Result Options: Resistant; Susceptible; No Interpretable Result (i.e. insufficient quality); Indeterminate (i.e. mutation unknown / not graded)